anjalisilva/TestingPackage/README.md

 ## References

-Provide full references for all sources used, including for the packages mentioned under ‘Contributions’, in one specific format.
-E.g., <br> <br>
+Provide full references for all sources used, including for the packages mentioned under ‘Contributions’, in one format.
+E.g., <br> <br> <br>
-<br> Akaike, H. (1973).
-Information theory and an extension of the
-maximum likelihood principle.
+Akaike, H. (1973).
+Information theory and an extension of the maximum likelihood principle.
 In *Second International Symposium on Information Theory*, New York, USA, 267–281.
 Springer Verlag.
 <https://link.springer.com/chapter/10.1007/978-1-4612-1694-0_15>.

 Biernacki, C., G. Celeux, and G. Govaert (2000).
 Assessing a mixture